risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

 - Using a CDC tool and a message broker

   You can use a CDC tool then use the Kafka, Pulsar, or Kinesis connector to send the CDC data to RisingWave.

-## Use the native MySQL CDC connector
+For more details, see the [Create source via event streaming systems](../create-source/create-source-cdc.md) topic.

-### Set up MySQL
+## Set up MySQL

 Before using the native MySQL CDC connector in RisingWave, you need to complete several configurations on MySQL.